sidorov-it/presa/README-PRISMA-MIGRATION.md

 A new utility file has been created at `src/utils/json.ts` to centralize and standardize JSON handling across the application.
 This file provides several functions:

 - `parseJsonField<T>(data: unknown): T` - Safely parses a JSON string if needed
-- `stringifyJsonField(data: unknown): string` - Safely stringifies an object if needed
+- `stringifyJsonField(data: unknown): string` - Safely stringifies an object if needed (legacy support)
 - `parsePresentation<T>(presentation: T): T` - Transforms a presentation object by parsing its slides JSON
 - `parsePresentations<T>(presentations: T[]): T[]` - Parses an array of presentation objects
 - `getSlidesCount(slidesData: unknown): number` - Calculates the number of slides in a presentation